7 April 2011

 On 2011 March 11 05:46:23 UTC there occurred a magnitude 9.0 earthquake

-a tsunami that devastated the northern pacific coastal region [2] and eleven
+by a tsunami that devastated the northern pacific coastal region [2]

-of Japan's nuclear reactors automatically shut down.
-[3] On March 12,
+and eleven of Japan's nuclear reactors automatically shut down.
+[3]

-prompted emergency protocols, as evidence of core damage was suspected due
+plant, prompted emergency protocols, as evidence of core damage was

-to environmental detection of Cesium.
-[5] On 15 March 2011, following
+suspected due to environmental detection of Cesium.
+[5] On 15

 Network.
 [6]

-without an organized international team to assist emergency operations.
-During
+containment without an organized international team to assist emergency

-this period, we observed uncontrolled global environmental contamination
+operations.
+During this period, we observed uncontrolled global

 2011, seawater samples taken near the facility validated contamination